As they click into the search box…

-As they start typing, you can show suggested searches, categories, and/or products.
+You can show suggested searches, categories, and/or products.

 The auto-suggestions and results should account for common misspellings.
 For example, if they type ‘dreses’ it should suggest results for ‘dresses’, and so on.
+You can also add the possibility for users to clear their search history.

 There are several apps that do things like that.
 Go to apps.shopify.com and search for things like ‘recent searches’, ‘previous searches’, ‘popular searches’, ‘search’,… For example, there are: